+The block-model described in detail by SOLOVIEV and ISMAIL-ZADEH (2003) provides a straightforward tool for a broad range of problems, such as the study of the dependence of seismicity on the general properties of the fault networks and rheology and the formulation and testing of different hypotheses for earthquake forecasting purposes.
+This is made possible by the introduction of some simplifications, the basic one being the assumption that the blocks are perfectly rigid.
+This assumption is justified by the fact that in the lithosphere the effective elastic moduli of the fault zones are significantly smaller than the ones within the blocks and it is rather realistic for short (as compared with the geological history) periods of simulation (thousands of years).
 It might be argued that continental deformation should be described by a velocity field, rather than by the relative motions of rigid blocks.
-But a velocity field that describes the average deformation is only a partial description of what is happening because it does not describe the detailed discontinuous deformation of the seismogenic layer (Jackson, 2003).
-In the block model the movement of blocks, which corresponds to a velocity field "discretized" at the scale of blocks, is reproduced as a result of modeling.
+But a velocity field that describes the average deformation is only a partial description of what is happening, because it does not describe the detailed discontinuous deformation of the seismogenic layer (JACKSON, 2003).
+In the block-model the movement of blocks, which corresponds to a velocity field "discretized" at the scale of blocks, is reproduced as a result of modeling.
+The modeling approaches that consider the deformable elastic blocks, generally relevant for much longer periods of simulation (millions of years), may eventually provide input information for the present simulation, in order to test their compatibility with the features of observed seismicity.

-The output of the modeling consists of kinematical data on the block movements, that can be compared with observations (e.g. GPS), as well as of a synthetic earthquake catalog, where each event has origin time, coordinates of epicenter, magnitude and source mechanism.
-On the basis of the experience accumulated so far, the synthetic earthquake catalog reproduces not only some of the basic global features of observed seismicity like (a) the Gutenberg-Richter law (e.g., Panza et al., 1997), (b) the space and time clustering of earthquakes (Maksimov and Soloviev, 1999) and (c) the dependence of the occurrence of large earthquakes on the fragmentation of the faults network, and on the rotation of blocks (Keilis-Borok et al., 1997), but also several regional features of seismicity, like (1) the epicenter distribution, (2) the relative level of seismic activity in different areas of the region and (3) the type of fault plane solution.
+The method allows us to use a representative geometry of the blocks, based on any relevant information.
+Driving tectonic forces (velocities of the boundary blocks and underlying medium) can be prescribed using geodetic data (GPS, VLBI), and the rheology of fault zones (parameters reflecting elasticity and viscosity) can be taken into account, as well, using the knowledge of the lithosphere structure, in terms of geometries and velocities of seismic waves propagation, and heat-flow data.
+The output of the modeling consists of kinematical data on the block movements that can be compared with observations (e.g., GPS), as well as of a synthetic earthquake catalog, where each event has origin time, coordinates of epicenter, magnitude and source mechanism.
+On the basis of the experience accumulated to date, the synthetic earthquake catalog reproduces not only some of the basic global features of observed seismicity like (a) the Gutenberg-Richter law (e.g., PANZA et al., 1997), (b) the space and time clustering of earthquakes (MAKSIMOV and SOLOVIEV, 1999) and (c) the dependence of the occurrence of large earthquakes on the fragmentation of the faults network, and on the rotation of blocks (KEILIS-BOROK et al., 1997), but also several regional features of seismicity, like (1) the epicenter distribution, (2) the relative level of seismic activity in different areas of the region and (3) the type of fault plane solution.